jillmpla/node_js_space_events_app/README.md

 ## ✨ Core Functionality

 - **Event Management**
   Create, edit, and manage events with full CRUD capabilities.
 Each event includes title, category, location, description, start/end dates, and optional image.

 - **RSVP System**
-  Guests can RSVP with `YES / NO / MAYBE`.
-Hosts are prevented from RSVPing to their own events, keeping data clean and meaningful.
+  Registered users can RSVP `YES / NO / MAYBE`.
+Hosts are prevented from RSVPing to their own events to keep data clean and meaningful.

 - **Authentication & Profiles**
-  Secure sign-up and login with session-based authentication.
+  Secure sign-up and login with session-based auth.
 Logged-in users can view their profile, hosted events, and RSVPs.

 - **Image Hosting**
   Upload event images via **Cloudinary** (with Multer).
 If no image is uploaded, a placeholder is used.

 - **User Feedback**
-  Flash messages and custom error pages provide clear guidance for all success, warning, and error states.
+  Flash messages and custom error pages provide clear guidance for success, warning, and error states.

 - **Responsive UI/UX**
-  Designed with usability in mind: a dark space-inspired theme, accessible form styles, visible focus states, and a navigation flow that adapts to whether you're a guest or logged-in user.
+  Space-inspired theme with accessible forms, visible focus states, and navigation that adapts to login state.

 ---